 Failing to attend more than three consecutive meetings of the Board.

-Conduct that is interpreted to be unsportsman-like as defined by the National American Legion Baseball Rules.
+Conduct that is interpreted to be un-sportsman-like as defined by the National American Legion Baseball Rules.

 Conduct that would tend to bring discredit on the American Legion Post 320 Baseball program.